n1207n/AndroidBase/README.md

 * No keystore

 ### So this is just pre-Gradled project?
 Pretty much!
 The reason for not pre-configuring dependencies and creating Base Java classes is purely flexibility.
 Some apps don't need to use Database at all and/or REST APIs.
-From this skeleton, you can freely start bootstrapping database models or Retrofit services.
+From this skeleton, you can freely start bootstrapping Java POJOs or Database models or Retrofit services.

 I also didn't want to set up eventbus or RxJava out of the box.
 Again, this is for flexibility.
 Some people prefer Eventbus over the RxJava/RxAndroid; vice versa.
 Even for Eventbus, people have different opinions on how Event structure or dispatching should be.
 You can build Roroche's Eventbus + Priority job queue pattern or full RxJava/RxAndroid pattern from here.

 We are also living in the world where people constantly debate on MVP vs Clean vs SOLID vs MVVM vs RxAndroid-bindings.
 Mosby is included as the Gradle but there is no base setup or anything else.
 So, choose what you prefer for UI architecture. ;)

 In order to make the base project very lean, this project is purely codebase.
 There is no Gradle keystore configuration or building tasks.

+Overall, this project gives you a great starting point to polish the Gradle dependencies as you fit and set up your building blocks for the architecture choices.

 ### Secret info!
 Any secret keys or information should go to gradle.properties file.
 In the project's build.gradle file, some buildConfigField entries are commented out for RSET API helper information later on.